Determinantal equations for secant varieties and the Eisenbud-Koh-Stillman conjecture: Proofs of positive results

-For a projective variety $X$, let $\ccH_r(X)$ denote the union of all the irreducible components of the Hilbert scheme $Hilb_r(X)$ of degree $r$ dimension $0$ subschemes of $X$, which contain $r$ distinct points.
-In case $X$ is irreducible, $\ccH_r(X)$ is irreducible too.
+For a projective reduced scheme $X$, let $\ccH_r(X)$ denote the union of all the irreducible components of the Hilbert scheme $Hilb_r(X)$ of degree $r$ dimension $0$ subschemes of $X$, which contain $r$ distinct points.
+In case $X$ is a variety, $\ccH_r(X)$ is irreducible too.
 Also if $Y\subset X$, then $\ccH_r(Y) \subset \ccH_r(X)$.
-Schemes that are in $\ccH_r(X)$ are called \emph{smoothable} It is an interesting and non-trivial problem to determine when $Hilb_r(X) = \ccH_r(X)$, and to identify the schemes that are in $\ccH_r(X)$ if the equality does not hold--- see, e.g., \cite{cartwright_erman_velasco_viray_Hilb8}, \cite{erman_velasco_syzygetic_smoothability} and references therein.
+Schemes that are in $\ccH_r(X)$ are called \emph{smoothable in $X$} (because there exists a flat irreducible deformation to a smooth scheme).
+It is an interesting and non-trivial problem to determine when $Hilb_r(X) = \ccH_r(X)$, and to identify the schemes that are in $\ccH_r(X)$ if the equality does not hold--- see, e.g., \cite{cartwright_erman_velasco_viray_Hilb8}, \cite{erman_velasco_syzygetic_smoothability} and references therein.